 Did you know that the WPL has an art gallery that shows the work of a local artist each month?
 There are two exhibition spaces in the library: the gallery, which has about 40 linear feet of wall space, as well as horizontal surfaces for displaying 3-D works (shelving, pedestals, narrow ledges); and a Community Room, with more than 75 feet of linear wall space.
 We encourage applicants to visit the library and view the rooms.
 Artists of all kinds are encouraged to apply and patrons can visit the gallery any time the library is open.

-Artists who wish to exhibit in the library gallery can apply by submitting the following information (to the email address below):
+Artists who are interested in showing in the Weston library art gallery can apply by submitting the following information to the email address below:

-The Arts & Exhibitions Committee reviews submissions at least twice a year, giving each accepted artist a show for one month.
-(Weston residents have preference, but any and all artists are welcome.)
+The Arts & Exhibitions Committee reviews submissions several times a year and gives each accepted artist a show for one calendar month.
+(Weston residents have preference, but all artists are welcome.)

-Send completed application to Paul Angiolillo, chair, Arts & Exhibitions Committee, pangiolillo @ gmail.com.
-You may also contact him if you have additional questions.
+Send questions or a completed application to: Paul Angiolillo, chair, Arts & Exhibitions Committee, pangiolillo @ gmail.com.
+You may also contact him if you have additional questions: 617-924-1656.